 When Gail Welles literally lands in Selena’s lap, she suspects another ploy.
 Jennifer’s sudden arrival back in her life is equally ill-timed and suspect.
 On the verge of producing her biggest film to date, Selena wants everyone to leave her alone, even if that means living without love.

 If you hate Jennifer Lamont in this book, I think you’ll want to read Captain of Industry.
 Redemption is hard won.
 And there’s Buzztastic returning to report on every salacious detail.

 This is not the first time I’ve named a book for a song… I first heard Duffy on Saturday Night Live.
-It wasn’t her lead song, but the second one in the show.
 She was riveting with a old/new sound.
 The lyrics immediately made me think of a variety of stories that sprang from the idea of being used as someone’s stepping stone in a career and in love.

 I will never be your stepping stone